zacjones93/awesomecheatsheets/content/Immutable-JavaScript-Data-Structures-with-Immer/07-write-asynchronous-producers.md

 ---
-title: '07.
-Write Asynchronous Producers in Immer and Why You Shouldn’t'
+title: "Write Asynchronous Producers in Immer and Why You Shouldn’t"
-metaTitle: '07.
-Write Asynchronous Producers in Immer and Why You Shouldn’t'
+metaTitle: "Write Asynchronous Producers in Immer and Why You Shouldn’t"
-metaDescription: 'produce directly supports async code so you won't have to directly use createDraft and finishDraft.'
+metaDescription: "produce directly supports async code so you won't have to directly use createDraft and finishDraft"
 ---

-# 11. Write Asynchronous Producers in Immer and Why You Shouldn’t
+## 11. Write Asynchronous Producers in Immer and Why You Shouldn’t

 [Video](https://egghead.io/lessons/react-write-asynchronous-producers-in-immer-and-why-you-shouldn-t)